2009 Vancouver gang war: Progress and escalation

 Another group that benefitted from the gang war was the Dhak-Duhre group which had seized much of the drug market from the Red Scorpions.
 After a lull in late 2009 and early 2010, the gang war resumed with the fatal shooting of Gurmit Singh Dhak in the parking lot of Metrotown shopping mall in Burnaby B.C. on 16 October 2010.
+It is widely speculated that Dhak was murdered in front of his wife and twin daughters by Kelowna gangster and Adiwal associate Robin Rochemont in retaliation for the may 26 shooting of Adiwal believed to have been orchestrated by the Dhak Duhre alliance.
 Langton noted that the gang war had in a sense weakened the Hells Angels who normally passed off the work of committing crimes to others.
 In October 2010, a group of Hells Angels led by a "full patch" member of the East End chapter, Joseph Bruce Skreptak, were arrested in a van in Salmon Arm.
 Found inside of the van was a sawed-off shotgun, bulletproof vests, an ax, bear spray and a device for jamming cellphones.
-Skreptak and other men were all acquitted of the weapons charges, but the arresting office, Staff Sergeant Kevin Keane of the Salmon Arm detachment of the RCMP has stated: "I think it's fair to say they were up to no good".
+Skreptak and other men were all acquitted of the weapons charges, but the arresting officer, Staff Sergeant Kevin Keane of the Salmon Arm detachment of the RCMP has stated: "I think it's fair to say they were up to no good".
 On 1 November Streptak was arrested on charges of robbing a house in Kelowna and beating up the residents.
 In 2013, Skreptak was convicted of aggravated assault.
-Langton wrote that it once would had been "preposterous" for a "full patch" Hells Angel like Skreptak to engage in such activities "instead of pawning it off on some underling".
+Langton wrote that it once would have been "preposterous" for a "full patch" Hells Angel like Skreptak to engage in such activities "instead of pawning it off on some underling".